-To mark the 230th anniversary of Charles Wesley’s death (29 March 2018), StF+ asked people to name of his hymns was their favourite.
+To mark the 230th anniversary of Charles Wesley’s death (29 March 2018), StF+ asked people to name which of his hymns was their favourite.
 Discover the results here.
 We learnt as much from the accompanying discussion as from the poll findings themselves, as Laurence Wareing reports.

 It almost goes without saying that Charles Wesley’s hymns are still greatly valued by many Methodists – as became clear in a number of Facebook discussions that evolved out of our request for Wesley favourites.